opensearch-project/documentation-website/_ml-commons-plugin/model-serving-framework.md

 nav_order: 110
 ---

 # Model serving framework

 ML commons supports the ability to serve custom models and use those models to make inferences.
 For those who want to run their PyTorch deep-learning model inside an OpenSearch cluster, you can upload and run that model with the ML Commons REST API.

 This page outlines the steps required to upload a custom model and run with the ML Commons plugin.

 ## Prerequisites

 To upload a custom model to OpenSearch, you need to prepare it outside of your OpenSearch cluster.
-You can use a current model or train a new model depending on your needs.
+You can use a pre-trained model, like one from [Huggingface](https://huggingface.co/) or train a new model depending on your needs.

 ### Model support